 - Don’t Place the Cheese in the Fridge

 The best temperature for storing the cheese is 5-7 degrees centigrade.
 This is the temperature that most cheeses are cured, and this range helps them last longer.

 If possible, don’t put the cheese inside the Fridge since the low temperature decelerates the rate of maturing.
-Additionally, it dehydrates your cheese, which leaves behind a dried-out one that is not very much appealing to many people.
+Additionally, it dehydrates it, which leaves behind a dried-out one that is not very much appealing to many people.

 Cheeses have been around as a food product for thousands of years.
 In this review, we shed light on their history, discussed different kinds of them, and provided you with some tips to store them better.

-Choosing a cheese highly depends on individual preferences and liking.
+Choosing one type highly depends on individual preferences and liking.
 But as a bit of general advice, if health benefits matter to you most, you should prioritize aged cheeses over the others since they have more vitamins.